shourya-khatiyan/Ai_workout_trainer_web/USER_MANUAL.md

 3. The video will appear in the trainer panel
 4. Videos are organized by categories (Squats, Strength Training, Cardio)

+**Note**: When you load a new video, the AI will automatically analyze it for key poses.
+Wait for the analysis to complete before starting training.

+### Segment Training Mode

+The app uses **Segment Training** to guide you through exercises:

+1. **Video Analysis**: When you load a video, the AI identifies key pose positions
+2. **Guided Practice**: During training, the video plays to each key pose
+3. **Pose Matching**: Match the trainer's pose and hold it
+4. **Hold Duration**: Hold the correct position for 1.5 seconds to progress
+5. **Auto-Advance**: Once matched, the video moves to the next segment
+6. **Completion**: After all segments are matched, training is complete

+The progress bar shows how long you've held the pose.
+Keep your form correct until it fills completely.

 ### Starting Training

 1. Load a trainer video
+2. Wait for video analysis to complete (progress indicator will show)
-2. Ensure your full body is visible in the camera
+3. Ensure your full body is visible in the camera
-3. Click **"Start Training"**
+4. Click **"Start Training"**
-4. A countdown (3, 2, 1) will appear
+5. A countdown (3, 2, 1) will appear
-5. Follow along with the trainer video
+6. Follow along with the trainer video
+7. Match each pose and hold until the progress indicator fills
-6. Watch the feedback panel for real-time corrections
+8. Watch the feedback panel for real-time corrections

 ### Understanding Accuracy Metrics